|Directed by||Sanjay Leela Bhansali|

 Get ready for the celebratory welcome, ‘Albela Sajan Aayo Ri’ fills the listener with glee; it elates your heart.
 Classical music makes a thrilling comeback and with this track, Raag Yaman gleams beautifully.
 Yaman (also known as Emaan in West Asia and ‘Kalyani’ in Carnatic classical music) is a heptatonic (Sampurna) Hindustani Classical raag of the Kalyan Thaat; heptatonic means that it contains all seven notes of the musical scale.
 The Aaroha and Avaroha is used in an exquisite manner, and creates an astounding sound when vocalised.
 Listen to the track Ang Ang Rang Chalkayen sung with gusto by Sulakshana Pandit from the movie Sandhya for more context.
 There has been a lot of comparison to the track from Hum Dil De Chuke Sanam, and reports are saying the song is rehashed.
 It is completely unfounded.
 Bhansali retains the Bandish (lyrics), however does not rehash the track; the previous one was based on Raag Ahir Bhairav.
 The trumpet blows with immediate force, followed by a march of sounds.
 Sitar, Pakhawaj and Shehnai powerfully fluster the energy.
 Shashi Suman, Kunal Pandit, Prithvi Gandharva, Kanika Joshi, Rashi Raagga and Geetikka Manjrekar begin their welcome with vitality; singing the Bandish in chorus.
 Bhansali composes a powerful track.
 The interludes highlight the Shehnai and Sitar respectively while the Antaras highlight the Pakhawaj.
 The beauty though is the singers’ rendition, they move between the bandishes with precise movements in gamak and meend.
 A special mention must go to Kunal Pandit when he sings the concluding part of the track.
 Take a huge bow Sanjay Leela Bhansali!

 If there was ever a song of recent times that produced tolerance amongst communities, “Aaj Ibaadat” would have to be that song.
-The main singer is Pakistani, The mantra is from Hindu wedding ceremonies, Maula is a term used by Muslims to call upon God which means Master / Protector.
+The main singer is Pakistani, The Vedic Shloka is from Hindu wedding ceremonies, Maula is a term used by Muslims to call upon God which means Master / Protector.
 The bansuri opens this track with a forlorn sound, the chorus begin with the mantra, with a commanding Javed Bashir singing alaaps in between.
+The track is based on Raga Yaman.
 Javed takes over, and his vocals on this semi classical track are mind blowing to say the least; the lyrics too, are potent.

 “Om Mangalam Bhagwan Vishnu